vedantt21/nos3-mantle/docs/wiki/Scenario_Fault_Science.md

 ---
 ### Conclusions

 The user is now able to Fault the sample device and have the Spaceraft recover itself.
-Also, the user should have an understanding of what a AP, WP, and RTS do in the cFS system.
+Also, the user should have an understanding of what an AP, WP, and RTS do in the cFS system.